kameerahariru/KoNoHa-Property/README.md

 ### 10. Validate Model

+We assessed how well the model performs on unseen data and ensured it generalizes well.
+This is by split the dataset into `training` and `test` sets.

 ### 11. Evaluate Model

 We performed model evaluation to assess the performance of all regression model by calculating several key metrics which are: